UPDATE: December 26, 2020

 UPDATE: November 28, 2020

-If you're coming to MA from any other state, here's what you need to know.
+If you're coming to MA from anywhere other than Hawaii, here's what you need to know.

 UPDATE: November 21, 2020